jasoncalora/serviceitplus/events/wp-content/plugins/wpforms-lite/readme.txt

 = All the Fields & Features that You Need to Succeed =

-From radio buttons to file uploads to multi-page contact forms, we have all the fields you need.
+From star ratings to file uploads to multi-page contact forms with progress bar, we have all the fields you need.

 You can easily integrate your contact forms with an email marketing service or collect payments for bookings and orders.
 WPForms allows you to do it all.